lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 ### Solid Generator
-This script generates solids and octahedra depending on the max size of the solid and its diameter.
+This script generates solids and octahedra (for the test and training set) depending on the max size of the solid and its diameter.
 The positions (x,y,z) in the space NxNxN are given randomly and the voxels intensities inside the solid are chosen randomly.

 ```
 python2 solid_generator.py
 ```
+Set in your experiment the folders: data_solid, test_solid, labels_solid.